 Options for people walking and on bikes

-The current State Highway (coastal route) is the preferred route for recreation and active transport because it is more scenic, less steep and has better connections with existing shared paths:
+State Highway 59 (coastal route) continues to be the preferred route for recreation and active transport because it is more scenic, less steep and has better connections with existing shared paths:

 - Te Ara Harakeke (the flax pathway) between Plimmerton and Pukerua Bay

 - Te Ara o Whareroa which connects Paekākāriki through Queen Elizabeth Park with the Kāpiti cycle route at Raumati

 Transmission Gully will reduce traffic on State Highway 59 (the coastal route) and on SH58 west of Transmission Gully.
 Once traffic patterns have settled, Waka Kotahi will undertake a safety audit of SH58 between Paremata and Pāuatahanui and SH59 between Linden and Mackays Crossing.
 This audit will help inform discussions about the future of these sections of road and what, if any, changes may be required.
 Walking and cycling needs will be considered as part of this process.